-When it comes to 4k UHD video, there are multiple varieties of 4k digital content ranging from 3,840 x 2,160 to 4,096 x 3,112.
+When it comes to 4k video cameras, there are multiple varieties of 4k digital content ranging from 3840 x 2160 to 4096 x 3112.

-What’s So Great About 4K UHD
+What’s Great About 4K Video Cameras

-Photographers who routinely view their work on a HD TV are seeing only a fraction of the detail inherent in their pictures when they view them at 2160p.
+Photographers who routinely view their work on a HD TV are seeing only a fraction of the detail inherent in their pictures when they view them at 2,160p.
 A 4k display reveals so much more nuance and detail.
 The higher resolution images are simply way better.

-Better Resolution And Faster Frame Rates
+4k Drone Video – Better Resolution And Faster Frame Rates

-We all take digital snaps at a higher resolution than we see them onscreen.
-Watching your holiday JPEGs on the TV is fun and convenient, but you’re only seeing a fraction of what’s present in the image.
 A 4k TV with ultra high definition JPEG playback will reveal four times the picture information.
 It’s like seeing your photographs again for the first time.

 The higher pixel density of a 4k panel also enable you get much closer without the grid like structure of the image itself becoming visible – this means you can comfortably watch a much larger screen from the same seating position as your current Full HD panel.